vespa-engine/sample-apps/friend-graph/README.md

 # Vespa sample applications - Friend Graph Search

-Given a directed social graph (possible maintained outside of Vespa), that maintains the edges in the social graph :
+Given a directed social graph (possible maintained outside of Vespa), that keeps tracks of the edges (relationship) in the social graph :

 * user_id (uuid) is friend with user_id (uuid) with weight k

+The graph could also be represented in Vespa, and fetched before executing the name search.

 We want to search using n-gram matching over first name and last name, and rank users that are (always), regardless of text matching score.
 Similar mechanism can be used